 Despite knowing this research, it may still feel challenging to go for that role.
 In fact knowing these numbers and still feeling hesitant to go for it may have you thinking, “Why am I still afraid to apply when I know better?”

-We talked about this in our group coaching session last month, and I want to share some of the learnings that came out of that call.
+We talked about this in our group coaching session recently, and I want to share some of the learnings that came out of that call.

-I see that without the right awareness and tools, self doubt will run your life, and we don’t have time for that my friend!
+I see that without the right awareness and tools, self doubt will run your life, and we don’t have time for that!

-Here’s how to handle that “I’m not qualified” feeling so that you can go after the opportunity you want, get the job, make more money and build your confidence in the process.
+Here’s how to handle that voice in your head that says, “I’m not qualified” so that you can go after the opportunity you want, get the job, make more money and build your confidence in the process.

 Don’t push the feeling away